Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Background

 \subsection{Coupling for Markov processes}

-Coupling is an elegant technique that will help us understand how the counts of certain strings in a sample behave.
+We adopt the coupling~\cite{A83} technique in Section~\ref{Dev_bound_Naive} to estimate stationary probabilities.
+Coupling is an elegant approach to interpret counts of certain strings in a sample.
 Let $\ptq$ be our Markov source generating sequences from an alphabet $\tilde{\cA}$.

-A coupling $\omega$ for $\ptq$ is a special kind of joint probability distribution on the sequences $\{Y_m,\bar{Y}_m\}_{m\ge1}$ where $Y_m\in\tilde{\cA}$ and $\bar{Y}_m\in \tilde{\cA}$. $\omega$ has to satisfy the following property: individually taken, the sequences $\{Y_m\}$ and $\{\bar{Y}_m\}$ have to be faithful evolutions of $\ptq$.
+A coupling $\coplg$ for $\ptq$ is a special kind of joint probability distribution on the sequences $\{Y_m,\bar{Y}_m\}_{m\ge1}$ where $Y_m\in\tilde{\cA}$ and $\bar{Y}_m\in \tilde{\cA}$. $\coplg$ has to satisfy the following property: individually taken, the sequences $\{Y_m\}$ and $\{\bar{Y}_m\}$ have to be faithful evolutions of $\ptq$.
 Specifically, for $m\ge0$, we want

 and similarly for $\{\bar{Y}_m\}$.